 Grant Access for Less Secure Apps

-This first option grants access to your Gmail account, as long as you supply the correct username (your email address) and password, to all applications that Gmail considers to be insufficiently secure, including ACCOUNTS.
-Clicking it will take you to a page in a web browser.
+Choosing to grant access for less secure apps from the prompts that come up will take you to a page in a web browser.
 If you aren't currently logged in to Gmail (or another Google service with the same account), it will first take you to a page where you can log in to the desired account.
-After doing that, you will end up on a page such as the following:
+After doing that, you should end up on a page such as the following:

 If you click the slider shown towards the bottom right of the image above, it will immediately turn that on.
 You can then close that window.